karthikbadam/PolyChrome/README.md

 =====

 A web application framework for collaborative web browsing of both static web pages and dynamic web visualizations.
+[PolyChrome is currently under development and we are rapidly improving it.
+Please contact [us](sbadam@purdue.edu) if you are interested and would like to contribute to our project in any way.]

 ### To build: